 Although the train times are centred on Shrewsbury, you can choose to travel from any railway station that suits you.
 We have people who regularly join us from mid-Wales, Cheshire, Shropshire, Staffordshire, the West Midlands, Herefordshire and even Cardiff.

 All the walks are led by experienced volunteers, who are members of the Ramblers Association.
-There is no pressure to join but as a charity they do so much to protect and promote public footpaths, giving us access to open spaces.
+Rail Rambles itself is not an official Ramblers group and there is no pressure to join but as a charity they do so much to protect and promote public footpaths, giving us access to open spaces.
 We are grateful to Powys Ramblers for their assistance, which enables us to publish a printed programme and to run this website.
 Also Arriva Trains Wales deserve a very big thank you for their support, as this gives our leaders the opportunity to travel freely to explore new walks and ensure that our programmed walks are as safe as possible.

 The story of Rail Rambles - how did this all come about?